-These frightening stats are just one of the reasons I’m so glad that our Heart and Stroke Foundation has launched The Heart Truth, a campaign to help fund research about women’s heart disease, and to educate women about the risk factors, symptoms and most of all prevention of our #1 health threat.
+These frightening stats are just one of the reasons Canada’s Heart and Stroke Foundation launched The Heart Truth, a campaign to help fund research about women’s heart disease, and to educate women about the risk factors, symptoms and especially prevention of our #1 health threat.

 The Red Dress is the official symbol of this campaign.
 As the Heart and Stroke Foundation describes it: “It’s feminine, strong and confident, capturing the spirit of the cause in a symbol that women across Canada can identify with and feel proud of.
 The Red Dress represents women’s courage and passion as they raise awareness about our heart health.”

-And the Red Dress symbol already has a proven ability to reach women.
-The 2008 inaugural Heart Truth campaign launch nearly doubled Canadians’ awareness (from 13% to over 23%) that heart disease is the #1 killer of Canadian women.
+And the inaugural 2008 Heart Truth campaign launch nearly doubled Canadians’ awareness (from 13% to over 23%) that heart disease is the #1 killer of Canadian women.
 But we still have a long way to go.

 Find out more about The Heart Truth campaign.